SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Mobile development is centered around a core IDE, Android Studio for android and XCode for iOs

+## deployment

+### preventing undesirable experiences

+#### canary

+Canary release/deployment is showing an early build of an application to only a small subset of users In canary releases/deployemnt, the users who get the early build are monitered for feedback or bugs.
+In canary realeases/deployment, after we've verified that everything's all right for the subset of users, we'll release it to a larger audience eventually if okay.
+Sometimes, the distinction is made between a canary release, which is a dedicated version of a program that users could choose to use (e.g. Chrome Canary), and a canary deployment, which is where it is just deployed to a group of people without their input, however, this distinction is often not made. canary releases/deployements get their name from the canary in the coalmine metaphor

+#### blue-green deployment

+In a blue-green deployment, there are two environments/servers, blue and green. blue|existing production environment green|new version
+In a blue-green deployment, initially all users are routed to the blue env.
+Once the green env is deployed, it undergoes a heavy set of tests.
+After these pass, the users are instead routed to the green env.
+The blue env remains on standby, and if there is a problem with the green env, users can get pushed back to the blue env.

+#### feature flags

+feature flags (/toggles/switches) are options that allow you to turn functionality on and off without deploying new code, in DevOps contexts generally during runtime.
+Feature flags can be used for hiding stuff for cd/ci (the way rust does experimental features), canary releases or user targeting (and thus A/B testing)

 # Misc/no place yet

 most languages allow an arbitrary amount of spaces and tabs as indentation, YAML however only allows spaces